opensearch-project/documentation-website/_observability-plugin/ppl/commands.md

 ## kmeans

-The kmeans command applies kmeans algorithm in ml-commons plugin on the search result returned by a PPL command.
+The kmeans command applies the ML Commons plugin's kmeans algorithm to the provided PPL command's search results.

 ## Syntax